menesakdeniz/LazyLoadPureJS/README.md

 # LazyLoadPureJS
-Lazy Load implementation with Pure JS
+Lazy Load implementation with Pure JavaScript

 # How to use?
 You can use this library for img, iframe and source elements.